-Stock Market Performance During Election Years
+Stock Market Performance During Presidential Elections

 Do presidential elections influence the stock market?
 Is investor sentiment swayed in the heat of political campaigns?
-Is there some kind of a pattern that can be discerned that investors can take advantage of?
+Is there some kind of pattern that can be discerned that investors can take advantage of?
 It's a topic that preoccupies us every four years.

 Studies on Election Years and Market Returns